Jason Tan

-Jason Tan (born 1982) is a retired English mixed martial artist and currently a head coach of MMA academy Liverpool.
-He formerly competed in the welterweight division.
+Jason Tan (born 1982) is an English retired mixed martial artist and head coach of MMA academy Liverpool.
+He formerly competed in the welterweight division of the Ultimate Fighting Championship.

 Biography

 Tan started out in kickboxing at the age of 15 before studying Brazilian jiu-jitsu and MMA.
 It is said in previous interviews that Tan's inspiration to study Jiu Jitsu and MMA was through watching Rickson Gracie's Choke documentary.

 Tan has travelled extensively to pursue training in mixed martial arts.
 He has trained with Brazilian jiu-jitsu black belt and Pride Veteran Chris Brennan at the original Next Generation Fighting Academy, California.
 On his return to the United Kingdom, Tan co-created Next Generation MMA UK in Liverpool.
 Tan currently teaches and trains at The MMA Academy Liverpool with Thai Boxing Champion Peter Davies.

 On 5 December 2012, Tan was awarded his black belt in Brazilian jiu-jitsu from SBGi Vice President and BJJ Black Belt Karl Tanswell of SBG Mainline, Manchester.